JulianHalsey/CCDC/README.md

     - Minimum duration before password expires
   - PASS_WARN_AGE    7
     - Days before expiration to warn users

-      - minclass = minimum # of character types that must be used (i.e., uppercase, lowercase, digits, other)
-      - maxrepeat = maximum number of times a single character may be repeated
-      - maxclassrepeat = maximum number of characters in a row that can be in the same class

 <h3>4.
 Disable Guest User</h3>